packetcat/mastodon-documentation/Running-Mastodon/Updating-Mastodon-Guide.md

 ## Ruby and node.js dependency updates

-You may need to update Ruby and node.js upon upgrading to a new Mastodon release.
+You may need to update Ruby and node.js upon updating to a new Mastodon release.
 The aforementioned release notes will mention if you need to do the rest of this section.

 This is how you update Ruby dependencies: